 We knew that since our bus didn’t have a built in shower we would need to find a way to stay clean.
 While you can usually find a shower at most campgrounds or RV parks, if you’re visiting a city or trying to avoid paying for campsites you’ll need to find another solution.

 If you’ve ever looked up anything relating to showering on the road you probably found that gym memberships can be a good way to go.
-The two main gyms we considered before hitting the road were Planet Fitness and Anytime Fitness because they’re both everywhere and they both are usually open 24 hours a day.
-Despite hearing great things about Anytime Fitness, when it came down to it, our main factor was pricing and we couldn’t pass up the Planet Fitness prices.
+The two main gyms we considered before hitting the road were Planet Fitness and Anytime Fitness because they are both all over the United States and they both are usually open 24 hours a day.
+Despite hearing great things about Anytime Fitness, when it came down to it our main factor was pricing and we couldn’t pass up the Planet Fitness prices.